neuronflicker/CTF/UCF/Web_calc/README.md

 Answer is: -2038226
 the answer: <br/>your answer: -2038226<br/>too slow
 ```
 You can see that it doesn't show what the correct answer is like it does on the website.
-It doesn't know what sum we were solving.
+It doesn't know what calculation we were solving.
 I suspect there's a session cookie somewhere that contains the correct answer and the time of the request so it can check whether it took longer than a second.
-I looked in my browser and founf this:
+I looked in my browser and found this:

 ![Session cookie](session.png)